docljn/self-study/meetup_notes/mob_programming.md

   - as little work in process (inventory)
   - as little waiting between operations (queueing)
 - as possible
 - c.f.
-Flow, The principles of product development, Donald Reinertsen
+Flow, The principles of product development -- Donald Reinertsen (http://reinertsenassociates.com/category/tips/)

 - queues are the root cause of the majority of economic waste in product development
-  - increase
+  - queues increase
     - time from inbox to delivery (cycle time)
     - risk
     - variability (inconsistency in operations/support particularly if there's a long delay between a person doing something and doing it again)
     - overhead
-  - decrease
+  - queues decrease
     - quality
     - motivation